King Charles coronation: Timings, schedule and key events

 The line-up will also include Italian opera singer Andrea Bocelli, Welsh bass-baritone Sir Bryn Terfel, singer-songwriter Freya Ridings and classical-soul composer Alexis Ffrench.

-The event in the grounds of the castle, which is expected to begin at 8pm (2pm CT, 3pm ET), will be watched by a crowd of 20,000 members of the public and invited guests and broadcast across BBC television and radio stations.
+The event in the grounds of the castle, which is expected to begin at 2000 local time [1400 CT, 1500 ET], will be watched by a crowd of 20,000 members of the public and invited guests and broadcast across BBC television and radio stations.

 Monday 8 May